metaodi/openerz/README.md

 Based on these rules the script [`generate_from_config.py`](https://github.com/metaodi/openerz/blob/main/csv/generate_from_config.py) is able to create a calendar CSV for the database import.

-The config file is written in YAML and has this structure:
+The config file is written in YAML and has this structure, use the `validate_config.py` script to validate the contents of all config files.

+**Example:**

 ```yaml
 region: <name>